ABA Assessment: The Most Common Types – Accel Therapies

 ABA assessments measure skills across a vast range of domains, including motor imitation, language, visual perception, independent play, social play, linguistic structure, classroom and group skills, and other developmental disabilities.
 These assessments aren't designed to diagnose but instead play a crucial role in planning the makeup of ABA support that will offer the best starting point to treat a child.

-An ABA assessment conducted as an Independent Evaluation is going to assess if a child is progressing in the school district's programs with existing variables in place, such as staff development opportunities, student-to-staff ratio, and instructional practices.
-If the evaluation doesn't show any progress, then changes to the child's educational program need to be implemented.
+An ABA assessment conducted as an Independent Evaluation will assess if a child is progressing in the school district's programs with existing variables in place, such as staff development opportunities, student-to-staff ratio, and instructional practices.
+If the evaluation doesn't show any progress, then the child's educational program changes need to be implemented.

 Common ABA Assessments